LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/tellor.md

     build on Lisk,
   ]
 ---

 # Using oracle data with Tellor
+This page will explain how you can access oracle data using Tellor.

+# Using oracle data with Tellor
 [Tellor](https://tellor.io/) is an immutable decentralized oracle protocol where parties can request the value of an offchain data point (e.g. ETH/USD, LSK/USD) and reporters compete to add this value to an onchain databank.